nus-cs2113-AY1920S2/duke/docs/README.md

 &nbsp;

 ### 4.5 `delete` - Deletes task from list
-Deletes specified task from list.
+This command removes a specified task from the list of existing tasks.

 Format:
  `delete <Index>`